Skip to content

 Clear cache in Chrome

-2. Click the three-dot menu icon (⋮) located in the top right corner.
+2. Click the three-dot menu (⋮) in the top-right corner.

 Troubleshooting > Clear cache in Edge

-Clearing Microsoft Edge’s browser cache removes corrupted temporary files and ensures fresh content downloads from Tallyfy’s servers to resolve display problems loading errors and outdated content issues.
+Clearing Microsoft Edge’s browser cache removes temporary files and corrupted data to resolve Tallyfy display problems loading errors and performance issues by forcing the browser to download fresh content from servers.

 Troubleshooting > Clear cache in Firefox